Ethorbit/SteamDeck-SteamOS-Guides/README.md

 We will use cryptsetup luksFormat to setup encryption for them.
 * `cryptsetup luksFormat /dev/mmcblk0p1`
 * `cryptsetup luksFormat /dev/nvme0n1p8`

+This is optional, but you can also give them labels:
+* `cryptsetup config /dev/mmcblk0p1 --label crypt_sdcard`
+* `cryptsetup config /dev/nvme0n1p8 --label crypt_home`

 It will ask you to confirm YES and then to enter a secure, memorable password.
 If you forget this password, you're screwed.
 Keep backups of important files.